khushi1315/Web-Development-Folder/README.md

-This is my web development folder that currently consists of html and css.
-It contains concepts of html, css and files I made while learning it.
+This is my web development folder that currently consists of html,css and Javascript.
+It contains concepts of html, css and javascript files I made while learning it.
 All the files contains comments where necessary with some notes.